 My name is Bob Bramson.
-I am a phd student at the EPAN lab, where I study the electrophysiological mechanisms that underlie the control over emotional actions, under supervision of Karin Roelofs, Ivan Toni and Ole Jensen.
-More specifically, I study how the prefrontal cortex can override action tendencies that are automatically triggered by emotional stimuli or situations.
+I am a phd student at the EPAN lab, where I study the electrophysiological mechanisms that underlie the control over emotional actions, under supervision of Karin Roelofs and Ivan Toni.
+More specifically, I study how the prefrontal cortex can override automatically elicited emotional or defensive (re)actions to salient information and instead select alternative actions.

 Hartogsveld, B., Bramson, B., Vijayakumar, S., van Campen, A. D., Marques, J. P., Roelofs, K., … & Mars, R. B. (2017).
 Lateral frontal pole and relational processing: Activation patterns and connectivity profile.
 Behavioural brain research.